Pulkitchadha/use-event-bus-hook/README.md

 # useEventBusHook
-> This React hook enables the use of the event bus pattern in React with zero external dependencies and ensures automatic event listener removal during cleanup, preventing memory leaks.
+> This hook enables the use of the event bus pattern in React with zero external dependencies and ensures automatic event listener removal during cleanup, preventing memory leaks.

 ## How to use it: